ganindu7/Advanced-Lane-Lines/README.md

     1. Code is run from the "code" directory within the repo.
     2.	there should be a "pickle_files" folder one level up relative to python code file (e.g. `../pickle_files`)
     3. Where possible I have directly put code excerpts then line numbers so I can explain better in the text. (i.e using text/figures/equations).
+    4. For pip requirements please refer to the [requirements.txt](code/requirements.txt) file